Data Security at Bates

 Bates expects all employees to take advantage of the following education opportunities, where applicable

 - Banner (ERP): offered monthly for all new employees

-- Hyperion (data extraction and reporting tool): regularly scheduled classes for all Hyperion users
+- Argos (data extraction and reporting tool): regularly scheduled classes for all Argos users

 Bates expects all employees and students to do the following